 They kill their prey by injecting them with their potent venom through a pair of hypodermic needle like fangs.

-The mamushi is a viviparous species, meaning they are live-bearing snakes these snakes don't lay eggs.
+The mamushi is a viviparous species, meaning they are live-bearing snakes giving birth to live young, unlike other snakes that lay eggs.
 The females also have sperm storage pockets so they are capable of producing young as much as 3 years after copulation takes place.

 Mamushi females will sometimes skip reproduction for 1 or more years.
 Gravid females come together at gestation sites in the summer and fall and give birth to 2 to 13 younglings in August and October.